KeyboardKit/website/pages/features.md

 ## ⚙️ System Settings

 KeyboardKit has tools for accessing and linking to an app's keyboard settings, which makes it easy for a user to enable a keyboard, give it full access etc.

-## 🎨 Themes

-[KeyboardKit Pro](/pro) unlocks a [theme engine](/themes) that lets you style your keyboards with themes.
-You can create your own themes or use the ones that come with the engine.

 ## 👑 KeyboardKit Pro